whereswill/sun_mountain/README.md

-# Ouzel Outfitters Guide Portal
+# Simple Auth Starter App

-The authentication and messaging features of this app are adapted from the most awesome [*Ruby on Rails Tutorial:
+The authentication of this app are adapted from the most awesome [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
 Thank you to Mr. Hartl